cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 end
 ```

-- The `break` reserved word will exit the loop immediately without executing any further code in the loop
+- The `break` reserved word will exit the loop immediately without executing any further code in the loop.

 ```ruby
 while x <= 10